systemjs/systemjs/README.md

 jspm loader
 ===========

-RequireJS-style ES6 dynamic module loader, with optional out-the-box registry and plugin support.
+RequireJS-style ES6 dynamic module loader, built on top the [ES6-loader polyfill](https://github.com/ModuleLoader/es6-module-loader).

 For the loader documentation read below.
 For a complete overview of features, see [https://jspm.io](https://jspm.io).

+* ~10KB module loader built on top of the ~11KB polyfill.
-A ~20KB module loader written to work for ES6 modules, but that can load AMD, CommonJS and global scripts detecting the format automatically.
+* Loads ES6 modules, AMD, CommonJS and global scripts detecting the format automatically and efficiently.

-The loader itself is 10KB, and it is built on top of the 11KB [ES6-loader polyfill](https://github.com/ModuleLoader/es6-module-loader).

-Uses RequireJS-inspired configuration options including baseURL, map, shim (dependency config) and custom paths.
+* Uses RequireJS-inspired configuration options including baseURL, map, shim and custom paths.
+* Optional default CDN registry and plugin support configured out of the box.
+Load `jquery` or `bootstrap` without any installation necessary.

 Including
 ---